Pherang/tripleT/README.md

 Learned more about Flexbox, Grid, CSS transitions, and quite a bit of Javascript thanks to this project.
 Layout is also responsive and changes on mobile.

+The ai isn't unbeatable at this point.. still working on that.
+I like to think it's kind of tough to beat though.